 What Is It?

 Okay, so maybe you aren’t exactly clear about what a smokey eye look actually is.
 It’s currently one of the most popular eye looks and features three different shades of shadow: a dark, medium, and light.
 These are combined in all the right ways to create dimension, contour, and drama.
-There are various ways of going about it, and you’ll want to choose the one best for your individual features and tastes.
+There are different ways of going about it, and you’ll want to choose the one best for your individual features and tastes.

 Traditionally, the look was reserved for evening wear only, but it’s since progressed into being an appropriate look, no matter what time of day it is.
 You can wear it to work or brunch just as easily as a night in the clubs.